This is some text inside of a div block.

 🏋️♂️ Effort level: Advanced

-Whichever route you choose, goal tracking offers your supporters transparency, a common goal to work toward, and a shared sense of achievement.
-Ready to turn your goal setting into reality?
+Whichever route you choose, progress tracking offers your supporters transparency, a common goal to work toward, and a shared sense of achievement.
+Ready to turn your goal-setting into reality?

 How do I track my fundraising goal?